 For the love of Rose

 Ayurveda is a 5,000-year-old science of natural and holistic healing that has its origins in the Vedic culture of India.
 Ayurveda thrives on prevention, but when illness does arrive, using herbs, plants, shrubs, oils, and food is the best way to bring health and healing when we feel out of balance.
 As an herbalist, Rose is one of my most cherished plant-medicine flowers and why I gave my daughter the middle name.

 Roses are ancient symbols of love and beauty.
 Their beauty and aroma cultivate a connection between our heart and mind allowing us to have more compassion, love, and deep feelings towards our self and one another.
 The rose was sacred to many goddesses, including Isis and Aphrodite, and is often used as the symbol of the Virgin Mary.
 Their aroma and use have a sweet, gentle, nourishing effect on our heart chakra.
 I use rose in many of my homemade beauty products and it can be used to cook with as well.

 During the summer, rose water should be used daily to prevent inflammation and irritability.
-Rosewater can be purchased locally at natural grocers, sprouts (in the beauty + body section), any health food store as well as amazon.
+Rosewater can be purchased in our apothecary or at natural grocers, sprouts (in the beauty + body section), any health food store as well as amazon.
 My favorite brand is heritage store rosewater.

 Each morning, add rose water to an eye-cup, place the eyecup over your eye and open and close your eyes several times.
 Repeat on the opposite side.
 This reduces inflammation, red, itchy, irritated eyes, and allergies.